-We expect children to know our school vision statement and song and to recognise that their behaviour can impact on their own and others' happiness and opportunities to learn.
+We expect children to know and understand our school values and to recognise when they have demonstrated or witnessed that value in everyday school life.
+We want them to understand and experience first hand that their behaviour can impact on their own and others' happiness and opportunities to learn.

-We set the expectation that everyone at Garrick Green has the right to be happy and to be happy to learn.
+We set the expectation that everyone at Lodge Lane has the right to feel safe, happy and able to learn and achieve.
 We think together about how to achieve this and encourage behaviours such as: